Complete Breakdown of Software for Logistics: 8 Major Types and Their Benefits

 Choose custom logistics software development when:

-• You use older systems that don’t integrate well with modern SaaS.
-In this case, you’ll need custom solutions and potentially time-consuming integration to ensure seamless communication.
+- You use older systems that don’t integrate well with modern SaaS.
+In this case, you’ll need custom solutions to overcome these challenges in supply chain integration.

 Example: Overfli, a US client, chose to work with us because their unique RFID readers weren’t compatible with off-the-shelf SaaS solutions.
 So, they came to Digiteum.
 We developed a custom mobile app that integrates smoothly with their devices, effortlessly syncing data to their central management platform.